-The £1 million Scottish Government Scotland Loves Local Fund aims to empower communities by enabling local delivery, and giving them support and guidance to help them achieve aims important to them.
+The £1 million Scottish Government Scotland Loves Local Fund aims to empower communities by enabling local delivery of projects, and giving them support and guidance to help them achieve aims important to them.
 The fund encourages communities to ‘love local’, recognise the importance of their local areas, and actively engage in and develop them.

 Applications for the fund are open from Sunday 18th October, and close at 5pm on Wednesday 25th November.
 Please see below for more information, and to access the application form and guidance note.